airstruck/knife/readme/system.md

   parameters for optional arguments passed to the returned function following the entities list.

   The `process` function may return up to two values.
+The first return value identifies entities to be removed from the list, and the second contains new entities to append into the list.

+  If the first return value is `true`, the entity being processed will be removed from the entities list.
+If it is a number, the entity at the corresponding index will be removed.
+If it is a table of numbers, all entities at the corresponding indices will be removed.

-The first return value, if truthy, will cause the entity being processed to be removed from the entities list.
-The second return value, if present, should be a table containing any new entities to append to the entities list.
+  The second return value, if present, should be a table of entities to append to the entities list.

 `System` returns a function representing your system.
 Call this function as needed (for example, in your update or draw routine).
 It requires an